Carpal Tunnel Syndrome Claims & Compensation Amounts

 Understandably, it can be a sensitive issue but there are many good reasons to make a carpal tunnel claim:

-A successful claim will lead to a compensation settlement being made to you.
-The value of the claim would cover the injuries you have suffered and medical treatment that you have required.
+Compensation for carpal tunnel syndrome covers the injuries you have suffered and medical treatment required.
 Additionally, it may include any lost income and incurred costs, now and in the future.

 The amount of compensation you can expect will depend on the severity and term of your injury, also your age and the treatment required to correct the condition.
 Some injuries are long-term and result in loss of employment, others are fairly mild and can be corrected relatively quickly.
 It’s impossible to know exactly how much you could receive but there are guidelines for solicitors to follow, and previously awarded amounts are also taken into consideration.